Pay just $7.50 for postage

 Tradition has held that the bread used for this holy rite, whether leavened or unleavened, be made from wheat.
 This tradition was confirmed in mid-2017 from a letter to the Diocesan Bishops, written by the Congregation for Divine Worship and the Discipline of the Sacraments at the request of Pope Francis.
 The letter outlined that gluten must be present in the bread used to celebrate the Eucharist during Roman Catholic Mass.

-This host tests to approximately 100ppm gluten; however, equating that amount of gluten (37 micrograms of gluten contained in one wafer) to scientifically established tolerable daily exposure levels (6 milligrams of gluten per day), one wafer would be well within the daily amount of gluten (0.04%) considered safe to those with celiac disease.
+This host contains .01% gluten, which is approximately 100ppm gluten; however, equating that amount of gluten (37 micrograms of gluten contained in one wafer) to scientifically established tolerable daily exposure levels (6 milligrams of gluten per day), one wafer would be well within the daily amount of gluten (0.04%) considered safe to those with celiac disease.
 GlutenFreeHosts also offers a low-gluten wafer (<20ppm) made from wheat starch.

 Whether this low-gluten wafer is acceptable to you and to your doctor is completely up to you, and is a matter of considerable debate.